-May 31, 2014, which is deemed to be the continuing entity for financial reporting purposes.
-Graphene 3D U.S. was incorporated on September 3, 2013 in the State of Delaware, U.S.A.
+("Transaction").
+The historical operations, assets and liabilities of Graphene 3D U.S. are included as the comparative figures as at and for the period ended May 31, 2014, which is deemed to be the continuing entity for financial reporting purposes.
+Graphene 3D U.S. was incorporated on September 3, 2013 in the State of Delaware, USA.

-On August 11, 2014, the Company's common shares resumed trading on the TSX Venture Exchange ("TSX-V") under the symbol "GGG."
+On August 11, 2014, the Company's common shares resumed trading on the TSX Venture Exchange ("TSX-V") under the symbol "GGG".
 On October 7, 2014, the Company began trading on OTCQB, the venture marketplace for entrepreneurial and development stage companies operated by OTC Markets Group, under the symbol "GPHBF".

 Graphene 3D U.S. is a C-corporation, organized on September 3, 2013 under the laws of the State of Delaware.
-The founders of the corporation include Daniel Stolyarov, Ph.D., the current President & CEO and Elena Polyakova, Ph.D.
+The founders of the corporation include Daniel Stolyarov, Ph.D., the current President & Co-CEO, and Elena Polyakova, Ph.D., the current Co-CEO.
 Founding team members have many years' worth of combined experience in 3D printing, material production, R&D, and the commercialization of new materials.
 Graphene 3D U.S. was initially a spinout of Graphene Laboratories Inc. ("Graphene Laboratories" or "GLI").
 On August 12, 2015, the Company entered a Share Exchange Agreement ("SEA") to acquire all of the issued and outstanding shares of GLI.
 This transaction was reviewed and accepted for filing by the TSX Venture Exchange and closed on December 8, 2015.
 Graphene Laboratories now operates as a wholly owned subsidiary of the Company.